LuisGiraldo86/IDEAL-GENOM/docs/source/faq.rst

 **Q: Is commercial use allowed?**

-A: Yes, IDEAL-GENOM-QC is open source under the MIT license, allowing commercial use.
+A: Yes, IDEAL-GENOM is open source under the MIT license, allowing commercial use.
 Please review the license terms in the repository for full details.